About Shipston-on-Stour Beekeepers :

-Shipston Beekeepers is a branch of the Warwickshire Beekeepers Association – registered charity no. 500276 – which in turn is affiliated to The British Beekeepers Association, and is open to anyone interested in beekeeping.
+Shipston-on-Stour Beekeepers is a branch of the Warwickshire Beekeepers Association – registered charity no. 500276 – which in turn is affiliated to The British Beekeepers Association (BBKA), and is open to anyone interested in beekeeping.

-Our membership consists of beginners, who are most welcome, as well as long standing members who are full of wisdom and help!
-We aim to promote the interest in beekeeping and provide ways and means of teaching the art as well as educate the wider public on all things bees.
+Our membership consists of the complete range of beekeeping experience, from beginners through to long standing members who are full of wisdom and help!
+We promote interest in beekeeping and provide ways and means of teaching the skills, knowledge and art involved in beekeeping as well as educating the wider public on all things honey bees.

-Members enjoy regular monthly social meeting, with a topical talk scheduled; visits to home apiaries once a month; and invitations to various lectures and training programmes.
+Members enjoy regular monthly social meeting often with a topical talk scheduled, regular visits to member’s home apiaries, and invitations to various lectures and training programmes.

-A membership application form can be found at: https://www.sbka.org.uk/join-us/membership-sign-up-form/
+A membership application form can be found on our Join Us page

 The Asian hornet arrived in France in 2004 and is now common across large areas of Europe posing a severe hazard for honey bees and other pollinating insects.
-Several sightings of this predatory insect have been made in recent years in the south of England and though it is believed the species will not be able to survive in the north of the UK due to colder winters, it is proving to be highly adaptable.
+Several sightings of this predatory insect have been made in recent years in the Midlands, the South and the West of England.

 It is imperative that every effort is made to prevent the intrusion of the Asian Hornet into this country.
-For detailed information please go to: https://www.sbka.org.uk/asian-hornet-2019/
+For detailed information please see our Asian Hornet page.